Why design Agents with process-led approach?

 This covers mapping the triggers, activities, the actions with the resources used and guardrails.

-2.4 Understanding how to refine logic within your diagram
+2.3 Understanding how to refine logic within your diagram

 Capturing precise logic is important when deciding how you want to educate Agentforce with the deterministic paths.
-These are what you would like it to base its reasoning and planning on.
+These are what you would like it to base its reasoning and planning.
 Even though an agent is inherently probabilistic, you can still direct it, (in the same way you would with a human employee), by being very specific about when to follow certain paths and what to do. e.g. "IF" certain things happen or conditions are met.
 In this context, there is a simple but effective way to build AND/OR logic into these diagrams.

 Step 3: Create the Agent